Tencent/phxqueue/README.md

 ### Preparing the setup

-PhxQueue can be run using multiple configuration files at the same time.
+PhxQueue accesses multiple files at the same time.
 Make sure to set high enough (> 4000) open file limit with `ulimit -Sn` or `ulimit -n`.

 ### Starting the Store nodes